-The global oil and gas industry experienced a 4% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 4% decrease in the previous quarter and a 71% increase versus Q3 2021.
+The global oil and gas industry experienced a 4% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cloud in Oil & Gas – Hiring Activity in Q3 2022.
+This compares to a 71% increase versus Q3 2021.

 The other prominent cloud roles include Computer and Information Analysts with a 4% share in Q3 2022, Computer and Information Systems Managers with a 4% share of new job postings.

 The largest share of cloud-related new job postings in the oil and gas industry in Q3 2022 was in the US with 36% followed by Germany (20%) and India (17%).
-The share represented by the US was -1% lower than the 37% share it accounted for in Q2 2022.
+The share represented by the US was one percentage point lower than the 37% share it accounted for in Q2 2022.